 Sagittarius Transcultural Cooperation

-After the Version War and the breakup of the old Sagittarius Sphere, many traders, ontologists, free-zoners, and old Sphere hyperturings began to work with the occupying Keter, Negentropist and MPA military authorities to create a new, nonaggressive Sagittarius alliance.
+After the Version War and the breakup of the old Sagittarius Sphere, many traders, ontologists, free-zoners, and old Sphere hyperturings began to work with the occupying Keter, Negentropist and Mutual Progress Alliance military authorities to create a new, nonaggressive Sagittarius Treaty.

 Also significant was the contribution of the former Sagittarius Non-Coersive Zone, which was isolated from the rest of the NoCoZo by thousands of light years but was motivated by the same basic free-trade philosophy.
 These four disparate factions worked together to reactivate and repair old stargates.
 They began to use the two-thousand-light-year long xenowormhole discovered at Tunh to expand their territory far from the Inner Sphere.